pedroma/python-workshop/module1.md

 The Python Programming Language
 -------------------------------

 Python was created by Guido Van Rossum in the Netherlands.
 The language itself was created to be as simple as possible to read an use.
-The Python philosophy is summarised in the Zen of Python, a collection of guidelines that every Python core developer follows and every Python programmer should follow (there is more to the Zen but I just show the most important ones for a beginner).
+Guido is still a huge part of Python and he is known in the community as the benevolent dictator for life (BDFL).
+The Python philosophy is summarised in the [Zen of Python](http://legacy.python.org/dev/peps/pep-0020/), a collection of guidelines that every Python core developer follows and every Python programmer should follow.
+The most important ones for people starting with Python are:

-**TODO**: bigger introduction, check out other online workshops to see what they talk about **TODO**: is the Zen of Python that important? maybe just mention two lines to try and sum up the language's phylosofy

-    The Zen of Python, by Tim Peters

     Beautiful is better than ugly.
     Explicit is better than implicit.